 The T-Mobile network

-According to Reviews.org’s own research, T-Mobile’s network offers the fastest upload and download speeds.
-That’s great news for both Mint and T-Mobile customers.
+According to Reviews.org's own research, T-Mobile's network offers the fastest upload and download speeds of any mobile network.
+That's great news for both Mint and T-Mobile customers.

 - Average download speed: 32.73 Mbps